 This Statement has been prepared in accordance with Regulation 58 of the Local Government Pension Scheme Regulations 2013 (the Regulations).
-It describes Cardiff Council's strategy, in its capacity as Administering Authority (the Administering Authority), for the funding of the Cardiff and Vale of Glamorgan Pension Fund (the Fund).
+It describes City and County of Cardiff's strategy, in its capacity as Administering Authority (the Administering Authority), for the funding of the Cardiff and Vale of Glamorgan Pension Fund (the Fund).

 As required by Regulation 58(4)(a), the Statement has been reviewed (and where appropriate revised) having regard to guidance published by CIPFA in September 2016.
+In addition, the Administering Authority has had regard to the supplementary statutory guidance issued by MHCLG: Guidance on preparing and maintaining policies on review of employer contributions, employer exit payments and deferred debt agreements, and has also considered the Scheme Advisory Board's Guide to Employer Flexibilities.